viaminds/cordova-plugin-stepcounter/README.md

 ## Todo / Work in progress

-It should be intersting to merge this plugin with an ios compatible plugin such as [leecrossley/cordova-plugin-pedometer](https://github.com/leecrossley/cordova-plugin-pedometer)
+It should be interesting to merge this plugin with an ios compatible plugin such as [leecrossley/cordova-plugin-pedometer](https://github.com/leecrossley/cordova-plugin-pedometer).
+We should look into changing the interface of this plugin for v0.1.0 release to match that of [leecrossley/cordova-plugin-pedometer](https://github.com/leecrossley/cordova-plugin-pedometer) as closely as possible so as to be able to work towards this in the future.